javan/whenever/README.md

 end
 ```

-Example: `MAILTO` configured for an interval block:
+Example: A `MAILTO` configured for all the jobs in an interval block:

 ```ruby
 every 3.hours, mailto: 'my_super_command@example.com'  do